 Automating MinIO Installation on Ubuntu or Debian Using Ansible

-A step-by-step guide to automating MinIO installation on Debian or Ubuntu using Ansible.
-Includes full playbook and explanation.
+Step-by-step guide to automating MinIO installation on Ubuntu or Debian using Ansible.
+Full playbook, variables, systemd service, and verification.

-When managing large volumes of unstructured data — like images, logs, or backups — object storage is often the best fit.
-In this guide, we’ll automate the installation and configuration of MinIO, an open-source, high-performance, S3-compatible object storage server, using Ansible on a Debian 12 server.
+When managing large volumes of unstructured data — images, logs, or backups — object storage is often the best fit.
+MinIO is an open-source, S3-compatible object storage server you can run on your own infrastructure.
+This guide automates installing and configuring MinIO using Ansible on Ubuntu or Debian (e.g. Debian 12).

 What is Object Storage?